roniemartinez/HumanFramework/README.md

-# HumanFramework: Test Automation Framework for Humans™
+# Human Framework: Test Automation Framework for Humans™

-HumanFramework is a test automation framework that uses Natural Language Understanding (NLU).
+Human Framework is a test automation framework that uses Natural Language Understanding (NLU).
 It currently depend on [Microsoft LUIS (Language Understanding)](https://www.luis.ai/) for Intent Classification.

-HumanFramework makes writing test cases easier by letting testers write test cases without the hassle of memorizing any programming keyword and using the language they are comfortable with - the human language.
+Human Framework makes writing test cases easier by letting testers write test cases without the hassle of memorizing any programming keyword and using the language they are comfortable with - the human language.

-LUIS (and other NLU software) makes it easier to write tests on any written language.
+LUIS (and other NLU software) makes it possible to write test cases on any written language.
+Current version only support English.

-In a business setup, HumanFramework lessens the need for testers who can write programs, reducing technical requirements.
+In a business setup, Human Framework lessens the need for testers who can write programs, reducing technical requirements.

+Human Framework is inspired by [Robot Framework](https://robotframework.org/) but leans towards Natural Language Processing for writing test cases.

 ## Usage

 ### Installing dependencies

-HumanFramework is written in Python.
+Human Framework is written in Python.
 Download from https://python.org and install dependencies using the following command:

 ```bash
 pip install -r requirements.txt